 The data agreement

 The Audience Finder data agreement is sent to each organisation providing their data to the project by the Audience Finder team using the secure e-signature and faxback service EchoSign.
 The agreement ensures that participants, their organisations, The Audience Agency and our technical partners are protected under data protection law.
-For more information about data sharing see Data sharing.

 While audiences are most comfortable returning to outdoor events, organising a festival that can flex around ever-changing restrictions is still no mean feat.
 Penny Mills and Jonathan Goodacre have been looking at what’s working.